User Guide: OONI Probe Mobile App

 https://www.hrw.org/

-), you probably don’t need to specify a webpage (e.g. https://www.hrw.org/publications
+), you don’t need to specify a webpage (e.g.https://www.hrw.org/publications

 ), since ISPs usually cannot limit blocking to a specific webpage when it’s hosted on HTTPS.
 Rather, they would have to block access to the entire website.